Routing

 feature of PHP 8.0 for custom route generation.
 Similar to annotations in docblocks in older versions of PHP, Attributes

 allow for a "comment" that can be evaluated by reflection.
-See \Feast\Attributes\Path
+See \Feast\Attributes\Path for the attribute and below for

 an example: